Master’s in Special Education (MEd) Degree

 Offered By: College of Education

-The Master of Education (MEd) in Special Education degree from Grand Canyon University can prepare you to become a special education teacher.
-This master’s in special education program is designed for any type of graduate student, including those who are changing careers and need to pursue a teaching license or for those currently working in education.
-This master’s degree in special education is for professionals who are passionate about working with K-12 children with mild to moderate exceptionalities.
+The Master of Education (MEd) in Special Education degree from Grand Canyon University can help prepare you to pursue licensure as a special education teacher.
+This master’s degree program is designed for those who are changing careers and need to pursue a teaching license or for those currently working in education.
+If you are passionate about working with K-12 children with mild to moderate learning abilities, you will have opportunities to develop a foundation for your career at GCU.

-Every child in the U.S. has the right to a Free Appropriate Public Education (FAPE) that meets their unique needs and provides them with an education that is comparable to that provided to students without disabilities.1 Future special education teachers have the opportunity to put themselves in a position to be instrumental in safeguarding the rights of the children in your classroom, and in helping them overcome barriers to academic success and independence.
-This MEd in Special Education can qualify you to pursue licensure so that you can work toward making a positive difference in the lives of children with disabilities.
+Every child in the U.S. has the right to a Free Appropriate Public Education (FAPE) that meets their unique needs and provides them with an education that is comparable to that provided to students without disabilities.1 As a future inclusive education teacher, you’ll have the opportunity to be in a position that is instrumental in safeguarding the rights of the children in your classroom, and in helping them overcome barriers to academic success and independence.
+This program can qualify you to pursue licensure so you can work toward making a positive difference in the lives of children with disabilities.

-Pursue Your Special Education Master’s Degree From GCU
+Pursue Your Master’s Degree in Special Education From GCU

-Special education can be a rewarding field.
-Beyond the professional benefit of obtaining a master’s degree in special education, specialized competencies in education can be of great service to your students.
-Students with exceptionalities need access to educators with special education competencies, along with classroom and learning station modifications, modified assessments and educational aids, such as assistive technologies.3 In this MEd in Special Education program, you will be taught to design appropriate learning environments, communicate effectively and otherwise adapt teaching methodologies to meet the unique needs of students with exceptionalities.
+Inclusive education can be a rewarding field.
+Beyond the professional benefit of obtaining a master’s degree, specialized competencies in education can be of great service to your students.
+Learners with specialized learning circumstances need access to educators with adaptive learning competencies, along with classroom and learning station modifications, modified assessments and educational aids, such as assistive technologies.2

 Get More Information